🌅 Building Semantic Search for 100k+ Creative Assets

 Final Takeaway

-Semantic search turns an archive into a discovery engine.
-This project showed how modern AI tooling, paired with simple UX, can give a small team the type of internal capability usually reserved for large engineering organizations.
+Semantic search turns a static archive into a discovery engine.
+With modern AI tooling and a simple interface, a small team can build internal capabilities usually reserved for large engineering organizations.